magpiemodel/magpiemodel.github.io/_tutorials/t04_renv.md

                  - help:    Show this help.\n
                  - docs:    Generate/update model HTML documentation in the doc/ folder.\n
                  - update-renv: Upgrade all pik-piam packages in your renv to the respective latest release and write renv.lock to archive.\n
-                 - update-all-renv: Upgrade all packages (including CRAN packages) in your renv to the respective latest release and write renv.lock to archive.\n
+                 - update-renv-all: Upgrade all packages (including CRAN packages) in your renv to the respective latest release and write renv.lock to archive.\n
                  - archive-renv: Write renv.lock to archive.\n
                  - restore-renv: Restore renv to the state described in interactively selected renv.lock from the archive or a run folder.\n
                  - check:   Check if the GAMS code follows the coding etiquette using gms::codeCheck.\n